yetanalytics/pathetic/README.md

 ### apply-values

 ```
-Given JSON data, a JSONPath string, and a JSON value, apply the
+Given `json`, a JSONPath string `paths`, and the JSON data
-value to the location given by the path.
-If the location exists,
+`value`, apply `value` to the location given by `paths` If
-update the pre-existing value.
-Otherwise, create the necessary
+the location exists, update the pre-existing value.
+Otherwise,
-data structures needed to contain the JSON value.
+create the necessary data structures needed to contain `value`.

 The following caveats apply:
 - If an array index skips over any vector entries, those skipped